Xunnamius/hashnav/README.md

 		function(e){ console.log(e); }
 	);

 For more information on how to use the observer/trigger system, read the [documentation](http://github.com/Xunnamius/HashNav/blob/master/Docs/Documentation.md#ObserverTriggers).
-You may also be interested in a live demo of the *whole* class, available here: [http://xunnamius.github.com/HashNav](http://xunnamius.github.com/HashNav).
+Again, you may also be interested in a live demo of the *whole* class, available here: [http://xunnamius.github.com/HashNav](http://xunnamius.github.com/HashNav).

 Syntax
 ------